What pastry school supplies does a burgeoning pastry chef need? What supplies do you need for pastry school that your school won't provide?

 A little goes a long way with this stuff; a pea-sized amount is enough for each hand.
 One tub will last you forever.
 It's a heavy duty moisturizer that absorbs into the skin quickly so you can get back to work without your hands feeling greasy and gross inside your gloves.

-2. Dansko Kitchen Clogs (in wide width, too!) for all-day foot comfort
+2. Dr. Scholl's Kitchen Clogs (in wide width, too!) for all-day foot comfort

 A non-negotiable requirement of most kitchens is a pair of closed-toed non-slip does.
 Usually black.
-There are a lot of options out there but most chefs, myself included, swear by Dansko’s Professional Clogs.
+There are a lot of options out there but most chefs swear by a clog-style shoe.

-I was nervous about the shoe requirement because I have wide feet and a lot of times it’s hard for me to find shoes that fit and are comfortable.
-It was crucial for me to find shoes that I could wear while being on my feet all day without hurting, and luckily Dansko’s Professional Clogs come in wide widths.
+I was nervous about the shoe requirement because I have wide feet and a lot of times it's hard for me to find shoes that fit and are comfortable.
+It was crucial for me to find shoes that I could wear while being on my feet all day without hurting, and luckily Dr. Scholl's clogs come in wide widths.

 At the end of the first few days of classes my feet were killing me, but once I got used to being on my feet all day, these were the comfiest shoes I could've asked for.
 (If you're not used to being on your feet all day, you may also want to get a foot massage roller or plantar fasciitis inserts to go with them.)